swgee/swgee.github.io/_posts/2025-01-18-iosandroid.md

 ## References
-The inspiration for this blog post and much of its information came from [SANS SEC575](https://www.sans.org/cyber-security-courses/ios-android-application-security-analysis-penetration-testing/): iOS and Android Application Security Analysis and Penetration Testing, taught by Jeroen Beckers.
+The inspiration for this blog post and some of its information comes from [SANS SEC575](https://www.sans.org/cyber-security-courses/ios-android-application-security-analysis-penetration-testing/): iOS and Android Application Security Analysis and Penetration Testing, taught by Jeroen Beckers.

 [1.
 Time Spent Using Smartphones 2024](https://explodingtopics.com/blog/smartphone-usage-stats) \
 [2.
 Mobile Operating System Market Share Worldwide](https://gs.statcounter.com/os-market-share/mobile/worldwide) \